elastic/connectors-ruby/docs/RELEASING.md

-# Releasing the Connectors project
+# Releasing the connector service

+> Note: This is for internal use within Elastic.
+Only Elastic members can release the connector service.

 The version scheme we use is **MAJOR.MINOR.PATCH.BUILD** and stored in the [VERSION](https://github.com/elastic/connectors-ruby/blob/main/VERSION) file at the root of this repository.